Humanitarian and Compassionate Grounds

 This means that if you cannot apply for permanent residence in any other way, because you are not eligible, you can apply under humanitarian and compassionate grounds.
 The purpose of this is to allow people who would face hardships if they were not allowed to stay in Canada, with permanent resident status, an option to explain their situation and justify being allowed to stay.

-Welfare Considerations to Justify Assistance
+Welfare Considerations To Justify Assistance

 You need to be adversely affected and face suffering if you were to leave Canada.
-You need to have exceptional circumstances that are enough to cause people to be concerned enough about your welfare and feel compassionate towards you, so that people will want to help.
+You need to have exceptional circumstances that are enough to cause people to be concerned enough about your welfare and feel compassionate towards you so that people will want to help.

-Any reasons that you can provide which show how your welfare would be harmed, or what hardships you would face, could be considered humanitarian and compassionate grounds.
+Any reasons that you can provide that show how your welfare would be harmed, or what hardships you would face, could be considered humanitarian and compassionate grounds.
 However, your reasons need to be compelling enough that your compassionate considerations justify granting assistance.